SAP-samples/ariba-extensibility-samples/topics/integrations/cpi-open-connectors/README.md

 |:--:|
 | Fig. 6 – Security material |

-## Step 4 – Create and set up integration flow in SAP Cloud Platform Integration
+## Step 4 – Create and set up integration flow in SAP Cloud Integration

-⚡ Create an integration flow in SAP Cloud Platform Integration following the guidelines below.
+⚡ Create an integration flow in SAP Cloud Integration following the guidelines below.

 Given that it is possible to receive large amounts of data from the SAP Ariba Analytical Reporting APIs, there might be a need to paginate the response.
 This is taken in consideration in the integration flow, hence why there is a looping process in it.